2mg

 Overview

 Gonadorelin is a synthetic form of gonadotropin-releasing hormone (GnRH), also known as luteinizing hormone-releasing hormone (LHRH).
-It is a decapeptide (10 amino acids) that is identical to the naturally occurring GnRH produced by the hypothalamus.
+It is a decapeptide (10 amino acids) with the sequence pyroGlu-His-Trp-Ser-Tyr-Gly-Leu-Arg-Pro-Gly-NH2 that is identical to the naturally occurring GnRH produced by the hypothalamus.
 GnRH is the master regulator of the reproductive system, controlling the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the pituitary gland.

 As a pharmaceutical product, gonadorelin has been used diagnostically to assess pituitary function and therapeutically in specific reproductive disorders.
-Its pulsatile administration can stimulate gonadotropin secretion, while continuous administration leads to receptor downregulation and suppression of the reproductive axis.
+Its pulsatile administration can stimulate gonadotropin secretion, while continuous administration leads to receptor downregulation and suppression of the reproductive axis - a property exploited therapeutically.

 Mechanism of Action

 The response to gonadorelin is highly dependent on the pattern of administration.
-Pulsatile delivery (mimicking natural GnRH secretion) maintains and stimulates gonadotropin release.
-Continuous exposure leads to GnRH receptor downregulation and desensitization, paradoxically suppressing LH and FSH secretion - a property exploited therapeutically by long-acting GnRH agonists.
+Pulsatile delivery (mimicking natural GnRH secretion at intervals of 60-120 minutes) maintains and stimulates gonadotropin release by allowing receptor resensitization between pulses.
+In contrast, continuous exposure leads to GnRH receptor downregulation, internalization, and desensitization, paradoxically suppressing LH and FSH secretion - a property exploited therapeutically by long-acting GnRH agonists used in prostate cancer and endometriosis treatment.

 Research Findings